From the mountains of Wadi Bani Awf to exploring the capital of Muscat, these are the most beautiful places to visit in Oman on your first trip!

 For me the main highlight here are the brightly coloured blue and gold columns on the palace.
 These look like flowers rising out the ground and they look surprisingly modern considering this palace was rebuilt in 1972.

 Even though most people pause in front of the front gate for a few photos, you can actually walk around the back of the palace.
 Here you really get to see the size of the buildings.
+This is one of the top tourist attractions in Oman.

 Either side of the palace are Mirani and Jalali Forts built in the 16th century by the Portuguese.